 'Femininus' in collaboration with Melanie J Designs for Horizon Festival 2018

-And the establishment of the first Artist in Residency for Dance in the region in November 2018.
-Along with constant teaching engagements and the commencement of a Masters qualification.
+Establishment of the first Artist in Residency for Dance in the region in November 2018.

 AWARDS: Australia Day Award Nomination, Best Dance Award Adelaide Fringe Festival, Critics Choice/Audience Choice and Sunshine Coast Council Anywhere Award Metemorphoses.